leminhtuan2015/Today-I-Learn/mobile_ios/ios_other/IOS_framework_vs_library.md

   * 2. Select tab "Build Settings"
   * 3. Select "Objective-C Bridging Header" => Add "ProjectName/ProjectName-Bridging-Header.h"

+10. Now in Application Project you can use code in Static Library

 #### Method 2: Reference the headers and the library binary file (.a) directly.